These Three Methods Will Melt Your Chocolate Chips

 - You can then use the chocolate after carefully removing the top bowl.

 As a rule of thumb, a pot only needs about two or three inches of water.
-Keep the water at a low boil so it won't overheat the chocolate.
+You should avoid boiling the chocolate by keeping the water at a low simmer.

 Here's the lowdown on using a slow cooker to melt chocolate chips: